 The sources for data for this evaluation covering each project selected in the sample for this evaluation involve archived documents and telephone interviews.
 The two sources of archived data are final grant reports and project grant summaries which were posted on the IMLS website.
 Consent is not necessary for the use of such documents in this evaluation.
 There are no other archived documents used in this evaluation pertaining to past grant submissions.
 The collection and analysis of archived final project reports preceded any data collection and analysis of interviews.

 Contact information for telephone interview of grantees was initially validated by ICF International earlier this summer to expedite the final interview process.
-Copies of the email notice, telephone script and report of the results of the endeavor are attached as appendices.
+Copies of the telephone script and report of the most recent results of the endeavor as well as the script to be used for scheduling interviews are attached as appendices.

 Grantees of the selected cases will be contacted by IMLS to introduce the study before interviewing formally begins.
 This contact will be signed by the Director of IMLS to explain the research study and emphasize its importance and high-level interest in its outcomes.
 In addition to introducing the study and emphasizing the importance of participation, this communication will also introduce the study contractor who will be in direct contact with respondents for the data collection.
 This introduction will verify the legitimacy of the contractor’s subsequent contact.
 This formal letter will be the first and only official communication to the respondents from IMLS.